 Eliana Marinari’s practice is based on a long tradition of drawing.
 Reinterpreting the genres of the landscape and the portrait as a means to challenge our perception of reality, her work reflects a fascination for the power of images and explores the human capacity to refer to a visual object and generate semantic associations.

 Trained in classical drawing in Florence, Eliana Marinari also received a doctorate in science in London.
-Her artistic research brushes up against scientific studies by demonstrating the illusory quality of visual perception, which queries the truth of the visible.
+Her artistic research brushes up against scientific studies by demonstrating the illusory quality of visual perception, which queries the truth of the visible; how the brain stores images, the way it recollects and interprets them.

 The very detailed technique she has developed involves numerous stages.
 She begins with photographs selected from magazines or personal archives, which she then cuts, assembles, redraws in graphite or colored pencils and then enhances with pastels.
 Next, she sprays on acrylic colors and finishes with a final layer, the “glaze”, which shrouds the initial drawing like a Renaissance-style sfumato.
 The point of departure vanishes amidst the transformation, generating a detaching effect that unsettles the gaze.
 “The deconstructed image imitates our mind’s process of creating a visual representation and brings time, memory, loss, and an emotional narrative to the subject,” she specifies.